 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Forest is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Forest is a village of professionals, service providers, and managers.
 There are especially a lot of people living in Forest who work in management occupations (20.83%), personal care services (18.06%), and healthcare (13.89%).

-Forest is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Forest doesn't have a public transportation system that people use for their commute.

 In Forest, just 12.23% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.